toppa/Shashin/readme.txt

 **What's new in Shashin 3.4**

-* Responsive design: your photos will look good on any size display
+* Responsive design: your thumbnails will look good on any size display, and so will the expanded view.
+* Social sharing: link directly to the full size display of any Shashin photo from Twitter, Facebook, or Pinterest (and you can just share a link directly with someone)
 * Improved experience when navigating thumbnails of photos within an album
 * Captions now overlay the bottom of thumbnails
-* Updates to handle the latest changes from Google in how Google+ interacts with the Picasa API
+* Updated to handle the latest changes from Google in how Google+ interacts with the Picasa API
+* Removed support for viewers other than prettyPhoto and Fancybox.
+There is now too much custom javascript in Shashin for it work with any viewer.

+Note: on the Shashin settings page, you will want to pick prettyPhoto as your viewer to take full advantage of the new responsive design and social sharing features.
 **Overview**

 Shashin has many features for displaying photos and videos from Picasa, Youtube, and Twitpic in your Wordpress posts and pages:

-* Show a gallery of all your albums, photos, and videos, with multiple options for organizing them
+* Show a gallery of all your Shashin albums, photos, and videos, with multiple options for how they are laid out and ordered
-* Use the Media Manager to easily create and add galleries to your posts
+* Use the Media Manager to easily add Shashin photos and albums to your posts, in any size, including captions and EXIF data
-* Show your photos and vidoes with your favorite image viewer.
-PrettyPhoto and Fancybox are included with Shashin, or you can use a different viewer of your choice
+* Show your photos and vidoes with PrettyPhoto or Fancybox, which are included with Shashin.
-* Pick individual photos or videos to display, in any size, including captions and EXIF data
 * Pick photos and videos from any combination of Picasa, Youtube, and Twitpic to display in groups of thumbnails
 * Show thumbnails of your newest photos and videos, from one or more albums
 * Display album thumbnails for albums you choose, or all your albums, sorted however you like.
-Includes links to Google Maps (for Picasa albums with location data)
 * Display any number of random photos and videos.
 You can also choose to exclude certain photos or albums from random display
 * Use a widget to display Shashin photos in your sidebar
 * Customize the Shashin stylesheet to suit the theme of your site.